llm-bible/llm-bible.github.io/_publications/perełkiewicz2024review.markdown

 ---
 layout: publication
-title: A Review of the Challenges with Massive Web-mined Corpora Used in Large Language Models Pre-Training
+title: A Review Of The Challenges With Massive Web-mined Corpora Used In Large Language Models Pre-training
 authors: Perełkiewicz Michał, Poświata Rafał
 conference: "Arxiv"
 year: 2024